nuobit/odoo-addons/partner_lang_required/README.rst

 |badge1| |badge2| |badge3|

-This module convert the lang partner attribute to required by adding a restriction to it
+This module converts the lang partner attribute to required by adding a restriction to it

 **Table of contents**